Kevin109/kevin109.github.io/github-display-config.md

 If you’re looking for reliable, cost-effective embedded SBCs for your industrial, medical, or smart device applications, we invite you to explore the solutions available at Rocktech.
 Our expertise in ARM platforms, Android/Linux BSP customization, and embedded HMI integration helps companies accelerate time-to-market with minimal risk.

-👉  <a href="https://www.rocktech.com.hk/embedded-single-board-computers/" target="_blank" rel="nofollow">Explore Embedded SBC Solutions</a>
+👉  <a href="https://www.rocktech.com.hk/embedded-single-board-computers/" target="_blank">Explore Embedded SBC Solutions</a>